MadsAlbertsen/multi-metagenome/docs/step10.md

 ##Tips and tricks
 Tip 1: The network analysis works much better with matepair data.

-Top 2: You can often spot plasmids and circular phages as a single node that links to itself.
+Top 2: You can often spot plasmids and circular phages as single nodes that links to themself.

 [Next: Reassembly](step11.html)